lcuevastodoit/katas/Ruby/readme.md

 -  Create the character fetcher class to use the adapter retrieving the character info by id

 This problem is a challenge to apply the Adapter pattern to a real Star Wars situation.
 Good Luck !

+###  About the Adapter pattern

+The Adapter pattern in Ruby is a design pattern that allows objects with incompatible interfaces to work together.
+It is often used to adapt legacy code to work with new code or to allow different classes to work together that were not originally designed to do so.
+The adapter acts as a bridge between the two incompatible classes, providing a common interface for them to communicate through.
+In Ruby, the adapter pattern can be implemented using modules and/or class inheritance.